BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Sat Jan 14 2023
+La date actuelle est : Sun Jan 15 2023

 ## Quote

-"Think in the morning.
-Act in the noon.
-Eat in the evening.
-Sleep in the night."
+"Life is a succession of lessons, which must be lived to be understood."

-🤖 This README2.md is updated with horror, by Quavo ❤️
+🤖 This README2.md is updated with undefined, by Quavo ❤️

-Last update: Sat Jan 14 2023
+Last update: Sun Jan 15 2023